richardscholtens/Master_Thesis/README.md

 Information is retrieved using SPARQL-queries to extract Dutch abstract data per article from DBpedia.
 All information retrieved is then converted to a JSON file.

+## Removing and merging Main Topic Classification articles - remove_merge_mtcs.py

+A program that removes and merges Main Topic Classifications that are considered too small to work.
+By removing Main Topic Classifications with a low frequency, one can create a more balanced dataset.
+By merging Main Topic Classifications one can increase the size of the dataset which helps improve robustness.